msantis/PythonTerminalGames/README.md

 ## Author

-This Hangman game was developed by [Your Name](link to your GitHub profile).
+This Hangman game was developed by Javier Sáenz (https://github.com/jasaenzl).

 ## License